tesselslate/waywall/doc/00_installation.md

 waywall is available in Nixpkgs since 26.05.

-If it is available, Waywall should be installed on your NixOS or Home Manager profile.
+If it is available, waywall should be installed on your NixOS or Home Manager profile.

 ### NixOS